Kritisehgal01/Kritisehgal01.github.io/teaching.md

 ---
 ### <u>As a Teaching Assistant</u>

-As a teaching assistant, my duties included...
+_As a teaching assistant, my responsibilities included leading weekly recitations, tutoring at the Mathematics and Statistics Learning Center, and holding regular office hours, with additional availability by appointment.
+I also proctored, graded, and provided feedback on quizzes, midterms, and the final exam._

 #### The Ohio State University:
 - Math 1149: Trigonometry (Spring 2024)